 One of the most coveted invitations is the Time-People party because it gives out notoriously enormous swag bags, filled with everything from gift cards for free Soulcycle classes and cupcakes to luxury beauty items.

-While companies may participate to support their love of White House correspondents and the work they do to keep government accountable, it’s more than likely they’re hoping their products will be seen and talked about by this influential crowd in updates on social media or even on air, in the case of jewelry or clothing thats potentially purchased from Soft Surroundings.
+While companies may participate to support their love of White House correspondents and the work they do to keep government accountable, it’s more than likely they’re hoping their products such as necklaces will be seen and talked about by this influential crowd in updates on social media or even on air, in the case of jewelry or clothing thats potentially purchased from Soft Surroundings.

 Of note: The Federal Trade Commission has rules about endorsing products that you did not pay to purchase — the idea being that if you received the product for free, you may have a slightly different view of the product than if you had to pay for it, and that might be considered deceptive advertising.
 The FTC pushes for disclosure in these situations whether you are a blogger or a member of the “paper and ink” media.
 We also know that a lot of newsrooms have ethics rules on the dollar amount of items their reporters are allowed to accept.